AndiKod/Calepin/readme.md

 ## Later

+Building css themes to chose from.
+As for now it's the default <zero-md> theme, with a light prismjs for the code highlighting.
+For "bigger text" you can just zoom with ctr+ or ctr- or whatever your browser gives offers.

 AlpineJS is included in the index.html file, so a little interactivity for building a nav with a json object from the data/ folder ...could be nice.

 Eventually testing some "components in markdown" options and see what can be done.

-Building css themes to chose from.
-As for now it's the default <zero-md> theme, with a light prismjs for the code highlighting.